Pareto Charting in PowerBI

 Next, add a table view of all the fields.
 Start with Segment, then Item and finally add Sales to the Table Visual.

 First, we will create a unique Key that will be used to summarize each combination of Category and Item pair.
-Click the bottom half of the New Measure button located on the Home ribbon.
+Click the bottom half of the New Measure button located on the Home ribbon, then select New Column.

 Blend = Data[Segment] & "-" & Data[Item]